-- ESG . . . . is really easy and incredibly transparent - It's simple and remarkably straightforward - Is following ESG a source of danger and risk - Is that additional risk non-diversifiable - If so . . . . then the markets must reward (with higher returns) those companies that pursue ESG - My perspective on this question - Such a suggestion . . . this is the biggest crock - It is remarkably embarrassing to suggest such a thing
+• ESG it's really easy and incredibly transparent

+- It's simple and remarkably straightforward - Is following ESG a source of danger and risk - Is that additional risk non-diversifiable - If so then the markets must reward (with higher returns) those companies that pursue ESG - My perspective on this question - Such a suggestion . . . this is the biggest crock - It's remarkably embarrassing to suggest such a thing